Restore Your Smile with a Dental Crown

-Dental crowns are typically used for restorative purposes.
-However, in some cases, a crown can cover a misshapen or severely discolored tooth for a more aesthetic appearance.
+In some cases, a crown can be used to cover a misshapen or severely discolored tooth for an aesthetic enhancement.

 The Crown Placement Process

 Next, we will prepare your tooth to receive the crown.
-This process involves removing small amounts of enamel so your crown fits comfortably in your smile without appearing bulky.
-Then we will take impressions and send them to our trusted laboratory to design your new restoration.
+This process involves removing small amounts of enamel so your crown fits properly.
+We will take impressions of the tooth and send them to our trusted laboratory to design your new restoration.

-While you wait for your crown to return from the lab, we may fit you with a temporary restoration to protect your altered tooth.
-The typical wait time is one to two weeks.
-Once your crown is ready, your dentist will check the fit and appearance.
-If no adjustments are necessary, they will bond the crown to your tooth using a strong adhesive.
+While you wait for your crown to return from the lab, we will provide a temporary restoration to protect your tooth.
+Once your crown is ready - usually after about two weeks - your dentist will check its fit and appearance.
+If no adjustments are necessary, your dentist will bond the crown to your tooth using a strong adhesive.

 Related Dental Crown Articles